ccrusius/gradle-erlang-plugin/README.md

 # Compiling and Installing OTP Applications

-The `org.ccrusius.erlang.tasks.Application` task builds an application based on a source tree complying with the OTP standard.
+The `Application` task builds an application based on a source tree complying with the OTP standard.
 The application name and version will be obtained from the `.app` file inside the `ebin` directory.
 The task properties are as follows: